Foundations

 Follicular phase: this is the easiest time to extend

-After bleeding ends, estrogen starts climbing.
-Energy, training tolerance, and insulin sensitivity often improve with it.
-This is the phase where a 14 to 16 hour window usually feels easiest, and some women can stretch to 17 or 18 hours without much friction.
+After bleeding ends, estrogen climbs and energy, training tolerance, and insulin sensitivity often rise with it.
+This is the phase where a 14 to 16 hour window usually feels easiest, and some women stretch to 17 or 18 hours without much friction.
+It is also the best place to test fasted training, carefully rather than every day.

 Ovulatory phase: stay flexible